-MPGU 120abcd Beginning Pop/Rock Guitar (2-2-2-2, FaSpSm) Introduction to the performance technique of pop/rock guitar as well as music theory fundamentals, exploring repertoire by artists such as The Beatles and Dave Matthews.
-(Duplicates credit in former MUPF 120ab.)
+MPGU 120abcd Beginning Pop/Rock Guitar (2-2-2-2, FaSpSm) Introduction to the performance technique of pop/rock guitar as well as music theory fundamentals, exploring repertoire by artists such as The Beatles and Dave Mat

 MPGU 121 Intensive Beginning Pop/Rock Guitar (4, FaSp) Introduction to the performance technique of pop/rock guitar as well as music theory fundamentals, exploring repertoire by artists such as The Beatles and Dave Matthews.
-(Duplicates credit in former MUPF 120ab.)

 MPGU 125 Beginning Fingerstyle/Chord Guitar (2, FaSp) Basic fingerstyle guitar, learned through the study of such pieces as "Greensleeves," "Malaguena," and "Minuet" (Bach); song accompaniment patterns and music notation for the beginner.
-(Duplicates credit in former MPGU 124a.)

 MPGU 126 Easy Fingerstyle Beatles (2, FaSp) Techniques of classical guitar applied to the study of five to eight Beatles songs, from "Hey Jude" to "Blackbird."
-No guitar or background music required.
-(Duplicates credit in former MPGU 124b.)
+No guitar or music background required.